RohithJeganathan08/LSHSHackClub_IntellectualInnovators/clubs/guides/doubling-attendance.md

-By Dina Elhanan (@digitaldina), posted originally in #leaders.
-30 Jul 2019
+__By Dina Elhanan (@digitaldina), posted originally in #leaders on the Hackclub slack.
+Edited by Megan for clarity.
+30 Jul 2019__

+_Reviewed, edited, and updated by @ohdear12 on March 1st, 2023_

 ---